HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 This will initialize the grid's arrays to the correct size for our world.

 Note that you will also need to import the `Grid` for this to compile.
-IDEs (such as VS Code) will present a hint, allowing you to auto-complete the missing reference.
+IDEs (such as VS Code) will present a hint, allowing you to auto-complete the missing reference (usually by pressing Ctrl+Space).
 This will come up several times throughout this tutorial (and we will not be mentioning it explicitly each time).
 The import for `Grid` will look like:

 ```typescript
 import { Grid } from 'ts/Grid';